The-Foreigners/The-Foreigners.github.io/objectives.md

 - The Red Hand
   - Fortify and reinforce Brindol
+    - Glyph of Warding single target buffs (@10L 1 5th level spell).
+      - Stoneshape an altar with a glyph of raise dead (not RAW).
     - Hallow ground (Is there a likely entry point?).
-    - Forbiddance a sanctuary.
+    - Forbiddance a sanctuary (especially a phylactery vault).
-    - Glyph of Warding single target buffs (@10L 1 5th level spell).
     - What is the arrangement of the river?
 Control Water...
     - How to counter Wyverns?
     - Prepare for siege?
 Send refugees east?